Goals vs Impact

 August 30, 2023Leveling up your Team: Unlock High Performance through Effective Managers

-I recently watched a training put on by Bucketlist Rewards and 15Five (and it was eligible for SHRM re-certification credit).
+The pursuit of high performance within a team is a constant endeavor for leaders in various fields, including financial management.
+As a team lead responsible for guiding bookkeeping professionals, I recently attended a training session hosted by Bucketlist Rewards and 15Five.
+It even had the added benefit of SHRM re-certification credit.
 I went because I am the team lead of our bookkeeping team leads and wanted to find more ways to help them (and myself) become better leaders.
 The balance between autonomy and support is an important one.
 I trust my team and their bookkeepers.
 They are professionals in financial management.
 How do I support them in a way that allows them to flourish, grow our business, and take excellent care of our clients?

 Tips & Tricks